travelnxt/appacitive-docs/index.md

 ### Location Tracking

 You can store the users last known location in the `geography` property called `location`.
+You can use these geo-coordinates in searches.

 ** Parameters **